steveiliop56/tinyauth-docs/docs/reference/headers.md

 :::

 :::info
-In order for the labels to work the container name needs to be the same as the exposed domain.
-For example, if your app is exposed at `app.example.com`, then the container name has to be `app` else Tinyauth won't be able to pick up the labels.
-This is a temporary issue and it will be fixed in a future update.
+By default Tinyauth will use the subdomain name of the request and it will try to find a container with a matching name in order to search for the labels.
+For example, if the request host is `myapp.example.com`, Tinyauth will check for labels in the container named `myapp`.
+You can change this behavior using the `tinyauth.domain` label.
+For more information check the [access controls](../guides/access-controls.md#label-discovery) guide.
 :::

 ## Adding headers to proxy